MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-in-directx.md

 keywords: gaze, head gaze, head tracking, eye tracking, directx, input, holograms
 ---

-# Head and eye gaze input in DirectX
+# Head-gaze and eye-gaze input in DirectX

 In Windows Mixed Reality, eye and head gaze input is used to determine what the user is looking at.
 This can be used to drive primary input models such as [head gaze and commit](gaze-and-commit.md), and also to provide context for types of interactions.
 There are two types of gaze vectors available through the API: head gaze and eye gaze.
 Both are provided as a three dimensional ray with an origin and direction.
 Applications can then raycast into their scenes, or the real world, and determine what the user is targeting.